Koliadka: In Ukraine

-Koliadka have been sung since pre-Christian times in Kievan Rus'.
-Those songs were used with ritual purposes.
-In early times, koliadkas expressed ancient people's ideas about creation, natural phenomena, and the structure of the world.
-With the advent of Christianity, the content of koliadkas began to acquire the relevant religious meaning and features.
+Koliadky have been sung since pre-Christian times in Kievan Rus'.
+Those songs were used for ritual purposes.
+In early times, koliadky expressed ancient people's ideas about creation, natural phenomena, and the structure of the world.
+With the advent of Christianity, the content of koliadky began to acquire the relevant religious meaning and features.

-Now koliadkas are mostly Christmas carols, which tell of the birth of Jesus Christ and biblical stories that happened in connection with the event.
+Now koliadky are mostly Christmas carols, which tell of the birth of Jesus Christ and biblical stories that happened in connection with the event.
 Heathen roots are still there.

-In Ukraine under the Soviet rule, organized public singing of koliadkas (vertep) on Christmas Eve was persecuted by authorities, so it frequently took place on the night before the New Year instead.
+In Ukraine under the Soviet rule, organized public singing of koliadky (vertep) on Christmas Eve was persecuted by authorities, so it frequently took place on the night before the New Year instead.
 In some cases people taking part in such events would be arrested by the KGB for "hooliganism".
 Especially notable were the mass arrests which took place on 1 January 1972 and targeted participants of a festive procession accompanied by koliadka singing, which took place in central Lviv and was led by Ihor and Iryna Kalynets.

 Despite repression, the traditions of koliadka and vertep survived both among the rural and urban population in Western Ukraine, and in 1986 reached the local theatre scene.
 Koliadka performances even spread to Soviet prison camps, where many Ukrainian dissidents were held at the time.
-Among others, Myroslav Marynovych organized the singing of koliadkas with fellow inmates after his imprisonment in 1978.
-Starting from 1988, koliadka singing and vertep performances in Lviv were official permitted by authorities through the efforts of Lion's Society, although some elements of the processions, such as figures of angels, were still banned by the Communist regime.
+Among others, Myroslav Marynovych organized the singing of koliadky with fellow inmates after his imprisonment in 1978.
+Starting from 1988, koliadka singing and vertep performances in Lviv were officially permitted by authorities through the efforts of Lion's Society, although some elements of the processions, such as figures of angels, were still banned by the Communist regime.
 Starting from the 1990s the tradition of koliadka and vertep theatre has also seen a revival in other regions of Ukraine, including Kyiv.

+Typology and structure

+In Ukraine koliadka songs are dedicated to various topics including mythology, history, agriculture, love and marriage, everyday life and humour.
+Typical koliadky contain lyrics glorifying and wishing good luck to the family or a particular person being addressed by the singers.
+Their melody is typical for ritual songs.
+Some koliadky can be also used as shchedrivkas with a different refrain.
+A separate type of koliadky widespread in Eastern Polesia, Poltava region, Podolia, Ukrainian Carpathians and parts of Volhynia contains topics connected with harvest, has common traits with wedding songs and almost totally lacks Christian elements, which could hint at its more ancient origins.
+A separate group of koliadky are so-called "church koliadky", which are performed in church on Christmas and during the following two weeks, and can also be included in vertep plays.
+One of the most popular songs of this type is New Joy Has Come (Нова радість стала).
+A number of parodies of this type of koliadky also exists.
+In colloquial use songs used during "sowing", "goat guiding", as well as Nativity songs are also known as "koliadky".